#GartnerSEC: How Midsized Enterprises Can Recover from Ransomware

 A ransomware attack need not be tragic for midsized enterprises.

 That is according to Paul Furtado, senior director, midsized enterprise security at Gartner, speaking at the Gartner Security and Risk Virtual Summit.
 He said a midsized enterprise is defined as a company with up to 1001 employees, with revenues of $50m to $1bn.
-Furtado said these businesses typically have an IT budget of less than $20m, and under three people working in IT with no cybersecurity leader.
+Furtado said these businesses typically have an IT budget of less than $20m, and fewer than 30 people working in IT with no cybersecurity leader.

 Furtado explained the issue of ransomware is continuing to be a problem as costs go up, and ransomware can sit dormant on your network for around three days and often executes outside of working hours.
 In terms of what businesses can do, Furtado said ransomware can be handled in the same way as malware, as it comes into the network in the same way, propagates in the same “and we can defend against it in the same way.”